 Copyright is one of the most important intangible rights.
 It can be easy and inexpensive to register, which offers the owner a presumption of ownership and the right to seek attorneys' fees and statutory damages!
-These rights can be the difference between a quick settlement and a long drawn out lawsuit that provides an unsatisfactory result.
+These rights can make the difference between a quick settlement and a long drawn out lawsuit.

-There's a lot to unpack in that short phrase.
 Bottom line, as a business owner, is that you need to make sure that your company owns everything of value created for your business, and copyrighted works add tremendous value to creative and innovative businesses.

 When it comes to ownership of copyrights, there is only a narrow exception for employees that are working within the scope of their employment.
 If your company can prove this, then the copyright in the creative work belongs to the company.
-Otherwise, your company does NOT own the copyright in creative works, unless your company has a valid of written agreement that expressly provides for transfer of ownership in the copyright.
+Otherwise, your company does NOT own the copyright in creative works...

-And it's often difficult for business owners to prove that an employee was working within the scope of employment.
+You see, it's often difficult for business owners to prove that an employee was working within the scope of employment.
 Having a work made for hire agreement, even for employees, is an easy fix and cheap insurance.

-While it is possible that a court could find an "implied license" under certain circumstances, but this is truly a last resort, which may cost your business tens of thousands in attorneys' fees.
-Also, This type of court determined license comes with restrictions.
+It's possible for a court to find an "implied license" under certain circumstances, but this is truly a last resort, which may cost your business tens of thousands in attorneys' fees.
+Also, This type of court determined license comes with severe restrictions.
 Your company could be stuck using the work without changes and without expanding the use beyond whatever use your company can prove was intended, and that's the best outcome.

 Register Everything Valuable